carpentries-incubator/lesson-R-packaging/learners/setup.md

 ::: checklist

-## Software requirements
+## Required software

 This lesson assumes you have reasonably up-to-date versions of the following software installed on your computer:

 - the [R software](https://cran.r-project.org/mirrors.html) itself,
 - [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download),
 - [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (Windows users only).

 :::

 ::: checklist

-## R packages
+## Required R packages

-You will also need to install the following packages:
+You will also need to install the following R packages:

 - `devtools`
 - `rmarkdown`